Return to > Information security and privacy

 Short address for this page:

 Better policies in the area of information security and privacy should be based on evidence.
 However, the collection of quantitative data and the development of robust statistical indicators related to trust is extremely challenging.

 The project involves a joint effort of communities in three complementary areas of expertise:

-The work with CSIRTs is being undertaken in two phases.
+The work with CSIRTs is being undertaken in two phases:

-For more information, please contact laurent dot bernat at oecd dot org.
+Please contact laurent dot bernat at oecd dot org.